runk/redisq/README.md

     var redisq = require('redisq');
     var queue = redisq.queue('dummy');
-    queue.push({ "custom": "task data", "another": 123, "data": [10, 20, 30] });
+    queue.push({ "custom": "task data", "foo": { "bar": true }, "data": [10, 20] });

-To process your messages you have to can create one or multiply clients that will 'listen' for new tasks and handle them in appropriate way.
+To process your messages you have to create one or multiply clients that will 'listen' for new tasks and handle them in appropriate way.

     var redisq = require('redisq'),